 Non-dilutive funding allows startup leaders to obtain outside capital without giving up equity.

 What if you need a boost of capital but you don’t want to sell another piece of your company?
-That’s the sweet spot for non-dilutive funding.
+That’s often the sweet spot for non-dilutive funding.

 Recently, we hosted a webinar, “Runway Extension: How founders can leverage non-dilutive funding and keep their equity” to refresh founders and startup employees on the nuances of non-dilutive financing and offer some resources to help.

-Whether a non-dilutive financing event is two years or two weeks away, Shoobx has built a guide to help you understand your options and best practices.
+Whether a non-dilutive financing event is two years or two weeks away, we've built a guide to help you understand your options and best practices.
 No matter your company stage, this guide can be a primer, a refresher or simply a resource to pin to your bookmarks page for safekeeping:

 What is non-dilutive funding?